Catherinesjkim/node-db-challenge/README.md

 Relational DB (RDBMS) is the db software itself, which manages storage, querying, updating, etc. It uses a relational model of data.
 If you want to work on an RDBMS, you will need to learn its implementation language (often C), relational model theory, and a lot of nitty-gritty stuff about filesystem access, transactional logging, scalability, synchronisation, etc. RDBMS is the system.

 SQL is a language which is used to query the RDBMS.
 If you want to work with SQL, you just learn SQL and maybe a tiny bit of relational model theory for background.
 SQL is the language used to interact with the system.
-While all CRUD functionality should be the same across all SQL-based DBs, there will be some difference between them.
+While all CRUD functionality should be the same across all SQL-based DBs, there will be some differences between them.

 - [X] Why do tables need a `primary key`?